neoforged/.github/primers/1.21.6/index.md

         - `$NodeInspector` - An agent that checks the information of a given command node.
     - `ServerboundChangeDifficultyPacket` is now a record
 - `net.minecraft.server.ReloadableServerRegistries$Holder#lookup` returns a `HolderLookup$Provider`
+- `net.minecraft.server.network.ServerCommonPacketListenerImpl#send` now takes in a `ChannelFutureListener` instead of a `PacketSendListener`
 - `net.minecraft.sounds.Music` is now a record
 - `net.minecraft.stats.RecipeBookSettings`
     - `getSettings` is now public